Meloxicam: 7 things you should know

 - Use the lowest effective dose for the shortest duration of time.

 - Response to different NSAIDs can vary so switching types (such as from meloxicam to naproxen) may improve response.

 - NSAIDs should not be used in the last 3 months of pregnancy; always ask your doctor before using any medication during pregnancy.

 - Avoid if you have a history of asthma or hives after taking aspirin or other NSAIDs, like ibuprofen.

-- Combining with alcohol may increase the risk of stomach ulcer or bleeding.
+- Combining with alcohol may increase the risk of stomach ulcers or bleeding.